GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Forces and models for small bodies

 \subsection{Example simulation of debris particles}

 To test the new functions and forces for small bodies we simulate the transport of ejecta material from the asteroid 6 Hebe to the Earth, in a similar fashion to that described in \cite{Bottke2000} and \cite{Broz2006}.
 The asteroid 6 Hebe is thought to be a parent body of the H chondrites \citep{Gaffey1993}, one of the most abundant types of meteorites falling to Earth today.
-It is located close to mean-motion resonances with Jupiter (mainly the 7:2 and the 3:1 mean motion resonances), which makes the transport of small material very efficient.
-The ejecta material migrates via the Yarkovsky effect into the resonance, where the eccentricity is increased and the particles can reach an Earth crossing orbit and some particles will hit the surface of the Earth or also other inner planets \citep{Bottke2000}.

-As initial conditions of our simulation we use the coordinates of the Solar System planets and the asteroid 6 Hebe 50 Myr ago.
-At the location of 6 Hebe, we generate 39574 test particles with random spins and radii following a power law distribution with slope $n=-1.5$ between $r_0=0.01\,$m and $r_1 = 50\,$m.
-From there we integrate the system forward in time with and keep track of all encounter and collision events with the planets.
+It is located close to mean-motion resonances with Jupiter (mainly the 7:2 and the 3:1 mean-motion resonances), which makes the transport of small material very efficient.
+The ejecta material migrates via the Yarkovsky effect into the resonance, where the eccentricity is increased and the particles can reach an Earth-crossing orbit and some particles will hit the surface of the Earth or also other inner planets \citep{Bottke2000}.
+As initial conditions of our simulation, we use the coordinates of the solar system planets and the asteroid 6 Hebe 50 Myr ago, which we obtain from a backward integration of today's positions and velocities.
+For the backward integration, we include the solar system's planets and Pluto, following the idea of \cite{Bottke2000}, where the planets Venus to Neptune are included.
+To obtain a more precise integration, also the largest asteroids of the solar system could be included.
+We note that also the precise time of the break-up event can influence the dynamics of the ejecta particles.
+Following \cite{Bottke2000}, we chose 50 Myr.
+At the location of 6 Hebe, we generate 39,574 test particles with random spins and radii following a power-law distribution with slope $n=-3/2$ between $r_0=0.01\,$m and $r_1 = 50\,$m.
+From there, we simulate the system forward in time with and keep track of all encounter and collision events with the planets.
 In Figure \ref{fig:Hebe} are shown four simulations, all starting with the same initial conditions.
 The first simulation (left column) contains only gravity and no additional forces or models.
 Since the ejecta particles have an initial velocity, some of them are located already in resonant conditions with Jupiter.
-There, their eccentricities are increased and the particles migrate towards the inner Solar System, where the inner planets damp the eccentricities again and the particles can reach Earth crossing orbits or even collide with a planet.
-After about 10 Myr, the bulk of the ejecta particles has reached the inner Solar System.
+There, their eccentricities are increased and the particles migrate toward the inner solar system, where the inner planets damp the eccentricities again and the particles can reach Earth-crossing orbits or even collide with a planet.
+After about 10 Myr, the bulk of the ejecta particles has reached the inner solar system.